Theme

 DeepSeek-OCR-2 is a newer DeepSeek model release for image and PDF OCR, document-to-Markdown workflows, dynamic-resolution processing, vLLM and Transformers inference, and visual causal flow research.

 The official repository presents DeepSeek-OCR-2 as a follow-up OCR model and code release, with model download links, install notes, vLLM and Transformers inference examples, image and PDF scripts, benchmark evaluation paths, supported dynamic-resolution modes, prompt examples, and paper links.
-This page is a factual editorial overview for reference, not an endorsement or exhaustive review.
-Project terms, setup needs, hardware assumptions, and usage conditions can differ, so readers should review the original materials independently.
+This page is a starting point, not a recommendation.
+Check the original source before relying on the resource.

 What it is